Sjord/Sjord.github.io/_posts/2016-07-07-uploading-webshells-with-moxiemanager.md

 * 08 July 2016, Sjoerd → Ephox: this version.
 * 30 August 2016, Sjoerd → Ephox: any update?
 * 13 September 2016, Sjoerd → Ephox: any update?
+* 16 September 2016, Ephox → Sjoerd: sorry it took so long.
+The issue will be fixed in the next release.